unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/auth0-guide.md

 In addition to the basic configuraton outlined in [Login Client Configuration](/login-with-unstoppable/login-integration-guides/login-client-configuration.md), some configuration specific to Auth0 is required.

 1. Set your [Redirect URI](/login-with-unstoppable/login-integration-guides/login-client-configuration.md#redirect-uris) to `https://{{ TENANT_ID}} .{{ REGION }}.auth0.com/login/callback`.
 You can copy the origin from the **Domain** field of your Auth0 application **Settings**.
-2. Set the [Token Endpoint Authentication Method](/login-with-unstoppable/login-integration-guides/login-client-configuration.md#token-endpoint-authentication-method) in the **Advanced** configuration tab to **Client Secret Post**.
+2. Set the [Token Endpoint Authentication Method](/login-with-unstoppable/login-integration-guides/login-client-configuration.md#token-endpoint-authentication-method) in the **Advanced** configuration page to **Client Secret Post**.
 3. Click **Confirm Changes**.

 :::warning
-Make sure that you copy the `client_secret` from the client metadata on the **Basic** tab of the client dashboard.
+Make sure that you copy the `client_secret` from the client metadata on the **Login** page of your client configuration.
 You won't be able to view it again without clicking **Rotate Secret** to generate a new one.
 :::

 ## Step 3: Add the UD Social Connection